Guide to Phang Nga Bay & James Bond Island

 3. Koh Thalu (Lod cave)

-Lod Cave, on Koh Thalu Island, is one of the bay's most popular stops.
-Be careful not to confuse it with Tham Lot Cave, located in northern Thailand, near Myanmar.
+Lod Cave, on the island of Koh Thalu, is one of the bay’s most popular stops.
+Just don’t confuse it with Tham Lot Cave, which is way up north near Myanmar.

 mud cave

-Although there are several islands with caves in the bay, this one is special because it can only be explored by canoe.
-If you go by longtail boat or on an organized tour, you'll usually be taken to huge boats in front of the island, from where the canoes depart.
+There are several islands in the bay with caves, but this one is special because you can only explore it by canoe.
+If you go on a long-tail boat or with a tour, they usually take you to large floating platforms by the island, where the canoes depart.

-Canoeing is not included on some tours, but it costs just 100 baht per canoe for two people (50 baht per person, just over a euro), and it's definitely worth it.
+On some tours the canoe ride isn’t included, but it only costs about 100 baht per canoe for two people (50 baht each, just over a euro), and it’s absolutely worth it.

-I, of course, tried paddling, and it's quite different from kayaking.
-The response time is slower, and it's easy to end up going around in circles.
-I had a great time! 🤪
+Of course I had to try, and it’s very different from kayaking.
+The response is slower, and you’ll probably end up spinning in circles.
+I had such a great time! 🤪

 koh-thalu

-The tour takes you through several caves: some small and open to the sky, others larger with mangroves inside.
-At certain points, depending on the tide, you'll have to lie down inside the canoe to pass under the rocks.
-A very fun and different experience.
+The route takes you through several caves: some small and open to the sky, others bigger with mangroves inside.
+Depending on the tide, you might even have to lie down flat in the canoe to slide under the rocks.
+It’s such a fun and unique experience.

 4. Wat Suwan Khuha (Monkey Cave)